ciscoheat/superforms-web/src/routes/faq/+page.md

 ### How to submit the form programmatically?

-Use the [requestSubmit](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/requestSubmit) method on the form element.
+Use the [requestSubmit](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/requestSubmit) method on the form element to submit it manually.

 ---